L0SG/NanoFlow/README.md

 ## NanoFlow: Scalable Normalizing Flows with Sublinear Parameter Complexity

+#### Update: Pretrained weights are now available.
+See links below.

 This repository is an official PyTorch implementation of the paper:

 > Sang-gil Lee, Sungwon Kim, Sungroh Yoon.
 "NanoFlow: Scalable Normalizing Flows with Sublinear Parameter Complexity." _NeurIPS_ (2020).